Lucille (Little Richard song)

 "Lucille" is a 1957 rock and roll song originally recorded by American musician Little Richard.
-Released on Specialty Records in February 1957, it reached No. 1 on the Billboard R&B chart, 21 on the US pop chart, and 10 on the UK chart.
+Released on Specialty Records in February 1957, it reached No. 1 on the Billboard R&B chart, 21 on the US pop chart, and 4 on the UK singles chart.

 Composition and recording

 The song was composed by Little Richard and songwriter Albert Collins (not to be confused with the guitarist of the same name).
-First pressings of Specialty 78rpm credit Collins as the sole writer, with Little Richard buying half of the song's rights while Collins was imprisoned at the Louisiana State Penitentiary.
+First pressings of Specialty 78 rpm credit Collins as the sole writer, with Little Richard buying half of the song's rights while Collins was imprisoned at the Louisiana State Penitentiary.
 Little Richard sang and played piano on his recording, produced by Robert "Bumps" Blackwell, and was backed by a band consisting of Lee Allen (tenor saxophone), Alvin "Red" Tyler (baritone sax), Roy Montrell (guitar), Frank Fields (bass), and Earl Palmer (drums).

 The song foreshadowed the rhythmic feel of 1960s rock music in several ways, including its heavy bassline and slower tempo, inspired by the chugging of a train Little Richard and his band had been riding.
 The song also features stop-time breaks and no change in harmony, with a darker sound due to most of the instruments using a low register.

 Like many of his other hits, Little Richard re-recorded "Lucille" multiple times throughout his career.
 The first substantially different version of the song was recorded in 1964 and appeared on Little Richard's Greatest Hits.
 His last recording appears on the 1992 album Little Richard Meets Masayoshi Takanaka.
 In 1994, he appeared on Sesame Street to perform "Rosita", a rewritten version of "Lucille" about the Muppet character Rosita.

 Release and legacy

-Released on Specialty Records in February 1957, the song reached No. 1 on the Billboard R&B chart, 21 on the US pop chart, and 10 on the UK chart.
+Released on Specialty Records in February 1957, the song reached No. 1 on the Billboard R&B chart, 21 on the US pop chart, and 10 on the UK singles chart.

 In 2002, "Lucille" was inducted into the Grammy Hall of Fame.
 Music critic and writer Dave Marsh included the song on his list of The 1001 Greatest Singles Ever Made at number 670.